 As you take in these vital nutrients and exercise regularly, you’ll want to make sure your liver is cleansed of toxins to make the most of these Master Antioxidant building blocks and to accelerate your bone building results.

 It’s not as difficult as you think.
 In fact, it’s not difficult at all.
-With OsteoCleanse™, the 7 Day Bone Building Accelerator, you’ll discover that your liver (and therefore your entire body) can undergo a thorough cleanse in 6 steps over just 7 days.
+With the Osteoporosis Fresh Start Cleanse: The 7 Day Bone Building Accelerator, you’ll discover that your liver (and therefore your entire body) can undergo a thorough cleanse in 6 steps over just 7 days.

 Steps 1-4 involve cleansing with key foods, beverages, and breathing techniques.
 And Step 5 is perhaps the easiest: Cleanse by Avoiding.
 You’re given a list of substances to steer clear of during the cleanse so your liver doesn’t have to work to process them.